Japeth Aguilar: PBA and Smart Gilas

 As expected, the Burger King Whoppers nabbed Aguilar as its overall No.1 draft pick in the 2009 PBA draft; however days after the draft, he boldly declared that he would join the Smart Gilas Pilipinas developmental basketball program coached by Serbian Rajko Toroman, a move which caused controversy within the PBA and angst especially by the team that drafted him.
-PBA Governor Lito Alvarez even went to the extent of banning Aguilar from the league for his refusal to sign with the Whoppers.
+PBA governor Lito Alvarez even went to the extent of banning Aguilar from the league for his refusal to sign with the Whoppers.

 An amicable settlement was reached on October 9, 2009, two days before the 35th PBA season.
 With SBP president Manny Pangilinan and executive director Noli Eala intervening and at Alvarez's behest, Aguilar signed the one-year contract with the Whoppers.
-The deal required him to play a few games with the Burger King Whoppers after which he would be traded to Talk 'N Text Tropang Texters (Pangilinan's PBA team), which in turn would release him to Smart Gilas.
+The deal required him to play a few games with the Burger King Whoppers after which he would be traded to the Talk 'N Text Tropang Texters (Pangilinan's PBA team), which in turn would release him to Smart Gilas.
 Alvarez also pointed out that the No. 18 uniform was ready even before Aguilar signed the contract.

 Aguilar played his only professional game with the Whoppers against the Purefoods Tender Juicy Giants in the PBA season opener, which ended in a 93–80 loss to the Giants.
 Immediately after, Aguilar got his wish as the Whoppers traded him to the Tropang Texters in exchange for future draft picks, indirectly through Barako Bull Energy Boosters which acted as the conduit team.
 As expected, TNT loaned him to Smart Gilas where he stayed until after the 2012 London Olympics Asian Qualifier as per his Gilas contract.
+He then played for TNT during the 2011–12 season.

 Pursuing the NBA dream

-Aguilar is the first player born and raised in the Philippines to ever receive an invitation to work out with an NBA team.
+After his contract with Talk 'N Text expired in 2012, Aguilar decided to pursue opportunities to play in the NBA.
+He is the first player born and raised in the Philippines to ever receive an invitation to work out with an NBA team.

 Days before the evaluation, Aguilar attended some open workouts hosted by the Bakersfield Jam of the NBA Development League.
 Aguilar's team lost but he had managed to put up some notable statistics.
 He finished the game with 10 points (shooting five from nine field goal attempts), five blocks, four rebounds and an assist.
 His performance also included three dunks.

 In late September 2012, Aguilar was invited to a two-day workout with the New Orleans Hornets.
+He also attended work outs with the San Antonio Spurs.

 Shortly after, in early October 2012, Aguilar worked out with NBA D-League team, the Santa Cruz Warriors.
 The Warriors expressed that they would draft him if he was still available when their turn came in the draft.

-2012 NBA D-League draft

-He was the 109th overall draft pick of the 2012 NBA D-League draft; drafted 13th in the 7th round.